 Friuli-Venezia Giulia is a beautiful Italian region that touches the borders of Slovenia and Austria.
 However, it is often overlooked by the regular traveler to Italy.
 I wonder why…..
-Friuli’s capital city is Trieste and while I was in Trieste, I made a trip to see the lone castle on a cliff -Castello di Miramare.
+From Friuli’s capital city of Trieste, I made a day trip to Castello Miramare to see the lone castle on a cliff -Castello di Miramare.

 Castello di Miramare and it’s history